13 Apr Public Vs. Private Companies: When Should Different Accounting Rules Apply?

 Work in progress

 The FASB plans to continue considering whether privately held businesses need simpler accounting standards compared to public companies.
-Contact us for the latest developments on the consolidation proposal and other financial reporting alternatives that could simplify financial reporting for your private business.
+The audit and assurance experts at KPM can keep you up to date on the latest developments on the consolidation proposal and other financial reporting alternatives that could simplify financial reporting for your private business.
+Contact us today to learn about all the ways we can help you.